 - A public location

 Unfortunately, many cases of elder abandonment go unreported.
-In some cases, abandonment occurs along with other types of elder abuse, such as physical abuse, financial abuse, or emotional and psychological abuse.
+In some cases, elderly abandonment occurs along with other types of elder abuse, such as physical abuse, financial abuse, or emotional and psychological abuse.
 Statistics may reflect those other types of abuse, but they may not reflect the abandonment.

 Most states have laws in place that define elder abandonment.
 When we turn to California Welfare and Institutions Code section 15600, we can see that abandonment is defined as “the desertion or willful forsaking of an elder [anyone 65 year of age or older] or dependent adult by anyone having care or custody of that person under circumstances in which a reasonable person would continue to provide care and custody.”